Best Perennials To Plant In June

 The Shasta daisy plant thrives in well-drained but not overly rich soil.
 Taller varieties may need staking.

-What Are Herbaceous Plants?
+Are Perennials Considered Herbaceous Plants?

 Herbaceous plants are non-woody plants, such as most ferns and grasses.
 These plants either form little or no hard woody tissue.